 For more information please visit the Rural Entry Scheme webpage.

 3. INTERNATIONAL APPLICANTS

-International applicants will be assessed on the basis of academic performance, results in a standardised examination (STAT, ISAT or GRE®) and their demonstration of a commitment to the health and welfare of animals.
+International applicants will be assessed on the basis of academic performance and their demonstration of a commitment to the health and welfare of animals.

 International students must have achieved a similar standard to that expected of an Australian student seeking entry.
 Applicants will be assessed on the basis of their academic achievement in their final year of secondary education (Year 12 or equivalent) or their tertiary studies as appropriate, from a recognised University.